 Work hard, dream big, never give up:

 At an individual level too, every one of us has some dreams.
-Be it totally based on materialistic goals, goals we set as a result of being influenced by the society and surroundings or goals that are highly motivated towards uplifting the society, upgrading human lives and solving real world problems.
-But despite all these big dreams, hard work and motivation, why do most of the millennials end up failing?
+Be it totally based on materialistic goals, goals we set as a result of being influenced by society and surroundings, or goals that are highly motivated towards uplifting society, upgrading human lives, and solving real-world problems.
+But despite all these big dreams, hard work, and motivation, why do most of the millennials end up failing?
 This is the question we must ask ourselves.

 Click here to enter into the mentorship forum: Drop your doubts/problems here & get solutions from the community.

 Our social structure does not endorse taking big risks.
 One term we can introduce here.
 It's called ‘the fence paradox’ which is a result of a phenomenon called risk homeostasis.
 I recently got to know about this through an Indian podcast.